ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/Using-Modules/People/Score-Health-Utility/index.en.md

 To derive a health utility score from the raw responses to a multi-attribute utility instrument it is necessary to implement a scoring algorithm.
 Scoring algorithms for the Assessment of Quality of Life Six Dimension (AQoL-6D) are publicly available in SPSS format (<https://www.aqol.com.au/index.php/scoring-algorithms>).

-However, to include scoring algorithms in reproducible research workflows, it is desirable to have these algorithms available in open science languages such as R. We therefore developed an R implementation of the adult and adolescent versions of the AQoL-6D scoring algorithms and have made them available as part of the `scorz` package.
+However, to include scoring algorithms in reproducible research workflows, it is desirable to have these algorithms available in open science languages such as R. The `scorz` package includes [ready4 framework model modules](https://www.ready4-dev.com/docs/framework/implementation/modularity/#ready4-model-modules) of [the ready4 youth mental health economic model](https://www.ready4-dev.com/docs/model/) that provide R implementations of the adult and adolescent versions of the AQoL-6D scoring algorithms.

 ## Ingest data

-To begin, we ingest an unscored dataset as an instance of the `Ready4useDyad` class (from the [ready4use package](https://ready4-dev.github.io/ready4use/)).
+To begin, we ingest an unscored dataset as an instance of the `Ready4useDyad` from the [ready4use package](https://ready4-dev.github.io/ready4use/).
 In this case we download our data from a remote repository.

 <div class="highlight">